giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/02-nodejs-import-bare-specifiers/README.md

   - Bare specifiers in browsers was just a lookup in an importmap

 - But this is now more complicated.
-In Node.js, a bare specifier usually points to a package that was installed by `npm install` in the `node_modules` folder, so it makes sense that it has in the algorithm the `node_modules` folder and the `package.json`.
+In Node.js, a bare specifier usually points to a package that was installed by `npm install` in the `node_modules` directory, so it makes sense that it has in the algorithm the `node_modules` directory and the `package.json`.

 - Let's take it slowly.

-- The first thing Node.js does is look in the current directory of the current file for a `node_modules` folder.
+- The first thing Node.js does is look in the current directory of the current file for a `node_modules` directory.

   - It's not there?
 Look one directory above (all the way to the root of the filesystem)